- Emails should always end with a sign-off that consists of a suitable farewell or closing phrase, your signature, and your contact information.

 2 Regards

-This, and its variations warm regards, kind regards, and best regards, sends a clear, positive message without straying from professional communication guidelines.
+This, and its variations of warm regards, kind regards, and best regards, sends a clear, positive message without straying from professional communication guidelines.

 3 Best wishes